chrultrabook/docs/src/docs/unbricking/index.md

    Pin 1 of the flash chip will be notated by a dot/depression on the chip; be sure to align this with pin 1 on the chip clip wiring.
    :::

 Googling should locate a disassembly guide for most models.
-If you can't find one for your exact model, try to find one for another model of the same manufacturer as the bottom cover removal tends to be very similar.
+If you can't find one for your exact model, try to find one for another model of the same manufacturer as the bottom cover (or keyboard) removal tends to be very similar.

 ### Prepping to Flash